gilbert/temp/README.md

 ## Attributes

-Element (vnode) attributes support HTML attribute properties.
-Sin resolves attributes via JavaScript and DOM APIs (`setAttribute`).
+Element attributes support HTML attribute properties.
+Sin resolves attributes via JavaScript and DOM API's (`setAttribute`).
 Event handler binding supports all DOM events, including those without an `on` property, like `touchstart`.
-Event handlers are enhanced, with per-element references and additional properties for improved render control.
+Event handlers are enhanced, with per-element references and additional properties for improved rendering control.

 ### dom `{ dom: () => {} }`

-DOM Element render callback.
-Dom is a creation lifcycle hook which will call in the post rendering cycle of a sin view.
+The `dom` key is a render callback.
+It's a creation lifcycle hook which will fire in the post-rendering cycle of a sin view.
 You will attach third-party tools using this callback method, as it fires once the virtual node has been mounted, rendered and is ready.

 ```js
 s`div`({